vlaaad/vlaaad.github.io/_posts/2020-01-06-properties-of-identifiers.md

 ---
 layout: post
 title: "Properties of Identifiers"
-description: "What constitutes a good id?
+description: "What constitutes a good ID?
 When?"
 ---

 ## Properties